 Prepare the Mustard Dip

-- In a medium bowl, combine sour cream, mayonnaise, prepared yellow mustard, whole grain mustard, dried minced onion, dried minced onionranch salad dressing mix, granulated sugar, and prepared horseradish.
+- In a medium bowl, combine sour cream, mayonnaise, yellow mustard, whole grain mustard, dried minced onion, dried minced onionranch salad dressing mix, granulated sugar, and prepared horseradish.
 Mix well.

 - Cover and refrigerate for 30 minutes.
 Serve with warm pretzels.
 Makes approximately 1 1/4 cups.